juulsmustdie/SWE3313_TEAM9/Technical-Design/Coding-Style.md

 - Use meaningful, descriptive names for variables, functions, and files to avoid any confusion and ambiguity.

-- Be sure to keep names as short/clean as possible, excessively long names aren't great either.
+- Be sure to keep names as short/clean as possible; excessively long names aren't great either.

 - _**Prefer clarity over cleverness**_ — code should be self-explanatory and easy for the next person to read/pick up for future versions.